mobizt/FirebaseClient/README.md

 ### Cloud Functions

-The local flash or filesystem source does not support for deploying the Cloud Function.
+ Deploying the Cloud Function from local flash or filesystem source in a single function is not available unless using several fnctions that are available to generate upload url, upload the source (zip file), deploy the function and set IAM permission.

 ## Installation